melezhik/sparrow/README.md

 Sparrow plugin is a shareable swat test suite.

-One could install sparrow plugin and then run related swat tests, see [check_site](#run-swat-tests) action.
+One could install sparrow plugin and then run related swat tests, see [check](#run-swat-tests) action.

     sparrow plg list # to get available plugin list sparrow plg install swat-nginx # to download and install a choosen plugin